 Acute Personal/Emotional Circumstances.
 The following will be required:

 Victim of Crime.
 A written statement of events which is supported by written evidence from the police and/or appropriate medical professional (or equivalent) will be required.
 Please note that a letter from the police stating the crime number is not, on its own, sufficient evidence that you have been the victim of a crime.
 It is the stress brought on by being a victim of a crime which may be considered as exceptional circumstances, rather than the crime itself.
 The stress and its impact on your academic performance must be evidenced, normally by a letter from your GP or another medical professional who has been treating you.

 Serious personal disruption.
 Stress brought on by divorce; fire; burglary; serious assault; jury service, serious childcare difficulties.
 Corroborating evidence of the stress and its impact on your academic performance must be produced, normally by a letter from your GP or another medical professional who has been treating you.

 Pregnancy-related illness or stress.
 Pregnancy is not in itself considered to be an exceptional circumstance.
 However, illness, stress, anxiety or upset related to a pregnancy may be considered.
-A medical report from the student’s doctor or midwife must be provided in support of such circumstances.
+A medical report from your doctor or midwife must be provided in support of such circumstances.
 This also includes the stages following childbirth.
 Anxiety or stress suffered by a student about the pregnancy of a partner may also be considered in certain circumstances.

 Social activities.
 Hectic social or sporting life, parties, visits to/from friends.